-The Japanese Garden is closed for renovation and reopens in the Fall of 2019.
+The Japanese Garden is closed for renovation and reopens mid-June 2019.

 The site of the Japanese garden was originally a reservoir that collected winter storm runoff and provided irrigation water for Kinton Stevens’ nursery.